MOUNT VERNON Invitational and NIETOC TOC Qualifier

 1) I do not keep a rigorous flow of PF rounds.
 I will make notes about the performance of the debaters and their key arguments during the round.
 But since I don't flow debates on TV talk shows at home, why would I do so here?
 Frankly, if I can't track 3-4 main arguments per side in my head, with a few memory notes, then I shouldn't be judging debate.
 And if you are making more than 3-4 main arguments per PF round, then either you're going too fast for PF or not going deep enough into each line of argument you're making.
 Either way... flowing is not needed in this event.
 It's just way too short a round for that.

-2) Because I'm not flowing, clarity and simplicity in your argumentation is key (as it should be in an event designed to appeal to a lay audience).
+2) Because I'm not flowing, clarity and simplicity in your argumentation are key (as it should be in an event designed to appeal to a lay audience).
 The more complex your argumentation, the more likely you're going to lose me.
 And my ballot.
 Keep it simple.

 3) This isn't "Policy light."
 Even topics that appear policy framed (i.e. - "The US Federal Government should...") are intended to be debated point-counterpoint.
 Not in a plan-counterplan format.